uttori/uttori-data-tools/docs/data-helpers.md

 <dl>
 <dt><a href="#float48">float48(uint8)</a> ⇒ <code>number</code></dt>
-<dd><p>Convert the current buffer into a Turbo Pascal 48 bit float value.
+<dd><p>Convert the provided Uint8Array into a Turbo Pascal 48 bit float value.
 May be faulty with large numbers due to float percision.</p>
 <p>While most languages use a 32-bit or 64-bit floating point decimal variable, usually called single or double,
 Turbo Pascal featured an uncommon 48-bit float called a real which served the same function as a float.</p>